cerisedkg/Notes/README.md

 - Math Methods
 - Kinematics

-All other subjects are in the Pleasure category.
+All other subjects are in the Leisure category.

 # **TODO:**
 - Create a style guide outlining the philosophy and formatting of the project